Consequences of Not Paying Your Home Loan EMI on Time

 You’ll get credit score damage, a late payment fee, interest will increase, as well as cause property seizure and loan default.

-It varies according to banks and different loan agreements.
+It differs depending on banks and various loan agreements.

 Yes, but you’ll incur late payment penalties.